obarrera/Minikube-Lab/README.md

 # Minikube-Lab

-A minikube labb based off of the lab-in-the-box project.
+A minikube lab based off of the lab-in-the-box project.

 ## Getting Started